dicastro/homelab/README.md

 - create playbook to deploy service to track recipes
 - create playbook to deploy owncloud
 - create playbook to deploy immitch
+- check pve bios to see if _Restore on AC Power Loss_ (or similar) is enabled
 - create playbook to deploy diun
 - create playbook deploy loki
 - create playbook to deploy promtail